opentrack/opentrack/README.md

  - The ability to select your own wine exectuable for the wine output module since SC players might change runners and are not using system wine but lutris instead.
  - Enabled to build the wine output module by default with CMake which is required to use headtracking in SC.
  - Fixed a crucial issue with the wine output module that caused SC to no longer start TrackIR correctly until a registry key was cleared.
-(See proto-wine/opentrack-wrapper-wine-main.cxx)
+(See [opentrack issue 1479](https://github.com/opentrack/opentrack/issues/1479))

 ## Installation: